search

 Equipment:

-- Weather-appropriate running gear for the season - weather forecast - region - elevation.
-This includes:
+• Weather-appropriate running clothes for the respective season – weather forecast – region – altitude.
+These include, among others:

 * a waterproof rain jacket